eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 </configuration>
 ```

-Here we give the processing argument `lateral-resolution` with a value
-corresponding to the sub-lane width in meters to achieve a more
-realistic behavior of bicyclists utilizing the whole lane width to
-overtake each other (see [Sublane
-Model](../Simulation/SublaneModel.md) and [Bicycle
+---

-simulation](../Simulation/Bicycles.md)).
-Start the simulation by
+Finally, start the simulation by
 double-clicking on the configuration file `sumolympics.sumocfg`
-(Windows), opening SUMO GUI, or running `sumo-gui -c sumolympics.sumocfg` from a terminal.
+(on Windows), opening sumo-gui, or running `sumo-gui -c sumolympics.sumocfg` from a terminal.
 Adjust the step delay to 100 ms and press the run button
 (![Image:icon_play.png](../images/icon_play.png "Image:icon_play.png")).